American Society for Public Administration: Programs

 ASPA Annual Conference is a yearly conference held to connect administrators and scholars from across the globe to share experiences and information with one another.
 There are a series of guest panelists and presentations that are presented during this event.

 The Founders' Fellows Program was launched in the early 2000s; it was created for early young professionals entering the field of public service.
 The program contains a series of developmental webinars, mentorships and other events they must attend.
 The fellows present their research from this event at the Annual Conference and submit a paper that is related to their area of expertise, which will then be published in the online PA TIMES.
 It was originally open to graduate students, but the fellowship program has since then expanded to include new administrators entering the field.
 In 2015, the program had a change in content and now the fellows compete in year-long mentoring and webinar sessions.

 Awards

 American Society for Public Administration sponsors more than 20 awards for public administration practitioners and scholars, of which the longest-running are the Dwight Waldo and Charles Levine awards.
 Find the full list of its awards on its website.

 Dwight Waldo Award

 The Dwight Waldo Award is presented to individuals "who have made outstanding contributions to the professional literature of public administration over an extended career."

 Charles Levine Award

 The Charles Levine Memorial Award for Excellence in Public Administration is presented jointly by American Society for Public Administration and the National Association of Schools of Public Affairs and Administration to "a public administration faculty member who has demonstrated excellence in three major areas of the field of teaching, research and service to the wider community."

 Louis Brownlow Award

 The Louis Brownlow Award is presented by ASPA for the best Public Administration Review article written by a practitioner.

+Riggs Award for Lifetime Achievement in International and Comparative Public Administration

+Since 1986, the Riggs Award for Lifetime Achievement in International and Comparative Public Administration has been awarded annually by the ASPA Section on International and Comparative Administration.
+It is named in honor of Fred W. Riggs, a pioneer of comparative public administration.